Rozdandy/myfirst-miletone-project/README.md

 * As a potential client, I would want to know the core strength of EG.

                 1. When the user arrives on the webpage, the user he/ she can scroll down to the footer section.
-                2. A user just scrolls down to the footer.
-It is right there.
-                3. Our core strenght information is there at the footer.
+                2. Our core strenght information is there at the footer.

 * As a potential client, I would want to know the core mandate of EG.